 Fall – May 1

 Spring – October 1 (November 1: Online MSW Only)

 Summer – March 1

 The Part-Time MSW Program is designed to allow students who cannot pursue full-time study to work toward a MSW degree on a structured, time-extended basis.
 Students may apply to either the Advanced Standing or Traditional MSW Program as a part-time student.
 The Tallahassee campus offers evening classes to accommodate the work schedules of part-time students.
-There are part-time programs located at our off-campus locations in Gainesville, Jacksonville, the FSU Branch Campus in Panama City, and our Online MSW Program.
+There are part-time programs located at our off-campus location at the FSU Branch Campus in Panama City, and our Online MSW Program.

-Our online MSW program is the first of its kind in the nation and allows students to participate in asynchronous instruction via the Internet.
+Our part-time online MSW program is the first of its kind in the nation and allows students to participate in asynchronous instruction via the Internet.
 This means that students can work on their coursework during the part of the day or week that fits their schedule best.
-Students who complete their degree online are never required to come to Tallahassee during their studies.
-Many of them do, however, come to graduation so that they can meet the people they have formed relationships with during the course of their studies.
-Please note that this program is only for students who have earned a BSW from a Council on Social Work Education (CSWE) accredited Institution OR students interested in transferring from a two-year Traditional CSWE accredited MSW program who have completed their first year of studies to include a generalist field placement AND reside in one of the coverage areas specified in this list.
+Students may be required to come to Tallahassee during their online studies.
+Many students also come to graduation so that they can meet people they have formed relationships with during the course of their studies.
+We offer both a traditional online MSW program and an advanced standing MSW program.
+Please note that the advanced standing program is only for students who have earned a BSW from a Council on Social Work Education (CSWE) accredited institution OR students interested in transferring from a two-year Traditional CSWE accredited MSW program who have completed their first year of studies to include a generalist field placement.
+A BSW is not required for the traditional online MSW program.
+Applicants for both programs must reside in one of the coverage areas specified in this list.